pywbem/pywbemtools/docs/pywbemcli/commands.rst

         1      0  0.008              0.001              822            2976            GetInstance
         2      0  0.006/0.006/0.006  0.000/inf/0.000    542            4187            GetClass

-Statistics .maintained in the server are only displayed if the server is gathering statistics and only with the pywbemcli command ``statistics server-show``.
+Statistics maintained in the server are only displayed if the server is gathering statistics and only with the pywbemcli command ``statistics server-show``.
 Pywbemcli does not provide any mechanism to reset these statistics values and simply reports the statistics based on the data received from the WBEM server.

-In the interactive mode Pywbemcli statistics are discarded each time a new WBEM server is selected but the statistics display mode (--timestats) in maintained.
+In the interactive mode pywbemcli statistics are discarded each time a new WBEM server is selected but the statistics display mode (--timestats) is maintained.

 The statistics commands are: